-- 1. Placement of private residential yard amenities, including but not limited to gardens, yards, trails, and clearings, that would result in disturbing up to 10% of the area, but in no instance shall the protective buffer width be decreased below 25 feet measured each direction from the centerline of the existing channel or the outer edge of water bodies.
+- 1. Placement of private residential yard amenities, including but not limited to: gardens, yards, trails, and clearings, that would result in disturbing Uup to 10% of the area-may be disturbed for private yard structures including but not limited to: gardens, yards, trails, and clearings, but in no instance shall the protective buffer width be decreased below 25 feet measured each direction from the centerline of the existing channel or the outer edge of water bodies. which are no closer than 25 feet from the stream bank or riparian buffer.
 No disturbance is permitted in delineated wetlands. - 2.
 Riparian buffers nested, partially or wholly, inside Developed floodplains may be disturbed up to 10% of the area but in no instance shall the protective buffer width be decreased below 25 feet measured each direction from the centerline of the existing channel or the outer edge of water bodies.
-No disturbance is permitted in delineated wetlands. - 3.
-Repair, replacement or improvement of public utility facilities where: - a.
-The disturbed portion of the Environmentally Sensitive Area is restored; and, - b.
-Vegetation listed as invasive is removed from the Environmentally Sensitive Area and replaced with vegetation from the City Native Plant List. - 4.
-Additions, alterations, rehabilitation, or replacement of existing structures that do not increase the existing structural footprint in the Riparian Buffer or Water Related Habitat.
-Any e disturbed areas must be restored using native vegetative cover. - 5.
-Stream, wetland, riparian and upland enhancement or restoration projects; - 6.
-Agricultural activity, including buildings and structures is permitted outside of the Environmentally Sensitive Areas, unless otherwise permitted through Nationwide Permit 40 (NWP 40), Agricultural Activities pursuant Section 404 of the Clean Water Act or any other federal permits. - 7.
-Routine repair and maintenance of existing structures, roadways, driveways, utility facilities, accessory uses and other development. - 8.
-Construction of roadways as long as the disturbed areas are restored to minimize erosion and promote the recovery of the Environmentally Sensitive Area and subject to the Director of Environmental Services approval, and as outlined in Section 35.17.7.B.4. - 9.
-Measures to remove or abate nuisances, or any other violation of State statute, administrative rule, or City Code of Ordinances. - 10.
-Any action taken by the City in an emergency to mitigate an existing or potential hazard. - 11.
-Gas well drilling and production within riparian buffers and water related habitats shall comply with Subchapter 35.22 Gas Well Drilling and Production.
+No disturbance is permitted in delineated wetlands.

+Repair, replacement or improvement of public utility facilities where: The disturbed portion of the Environmentally Sensitive Area is restored; and, b.
+Non-native vVegetation listed as invasive is removed from the Environmentally Sensitive Area and replaced with vegetation from the City Native Plant List.
+Additions, alterations, rehabilitation, or replacement of existing structures that do not increase the existing structural footprint in the Riparian Area-Buffer or Water Related Habitat.
+Any Area where the disturbed areas must be portion of the area is restored using native vegetative cover.
+4.5.
+Stream, wetland, riparian and upland enhancement or restoration projects; Agricultural activity, including buildings and structures is permitted outside of the Eenvironmentally Seensitive & Areas, unless otherwise permitted through Nationwide Permit 40 (NWP 40), Agricultural Activities pursuant Section 404 of the Clean Water Act or any other federal permit, as required by FEMA or Section 404 or as allowed in this Subchapter.
+Routine repair and maintenance of existing structures, roadways, driveways, utility facilities, accessory uses and other development.
+Construction of roadwaysas long as the disturbed areas are restored to minimize erosion and promote the recovery of the Environmentally Sensitive Area and subject to the Director of Environmental Services approval, and as outlined in Section 35.17.7.B.4.
+7.9.
+Measures to remove or abate nuisances, or any other violation of State statute, administrative rule, or_City Code of Ordinances.
+8.10.
+Any action taken by the City in an emergency to mitigate an existing or potential hazard.

-B. Prohibited Uses and Activities
+B. Prohibited Uses and Activities.